Alcaraz tops Sinner at 2:50 a.m.; latest US Open finish ever - NewsBreak

 “Honestly,” said Alcaraz, who saved a match point in the fourth set, “I still don't know how I did it.”

-Alcaraz has been working overtime in New York: His five-set victory over 2014 U.S. Open champion Marin Cilic in the fourth round wrapped up at 2:23 a.m. on Tuesday.

-“I always say you have to believe in yourself all the time,” Alcaraz said.
-“The hope is the last thing that you lose.”

-After his much more mundane, three-set victory over Andrey Rublev in a quarterfinal that finished at about 4:45 p.m. on Wednesday, Tiafoe was rather prescient when asked about Alcaraz and Sinner.
+After his much more mundane, three-set victory over Andrey Rublev in a quarterfinal that ended at about 4:45 p.m. on Wednesday, Tiafoe was rather prescient when asked about Alcaraz and Sinner.

 “I just hope they play a marathon match, super-long match,” Tiafoe said with a smile, “and they get really tired come Friday.”